Berlin Halts anti-corona Rally As European Cities Protest Masks - UrduPoint

 "We're here to say: we have to be careful!
 Coronavirus crisis or not, we must defend our freedoms," Christina Holz, a 22-year-old student, told AFP.

-In London, more than a 1,000 protesters gathered at the Trafalgar Square landmark, many holding home-made banners.
+- 'Stop the lies' - About 1,000 anti-mask protesters also gathered in the Swiss city of Zurich and a similar number demonstrated in London at the Trafalgar Square landmark, many holding home-made banners.

 One called for an "End to medical tyranny"; another read "No to mandatory vaccines" while one man waved a placard declaring "Masks are muzzles".